FrCrypticCode/udp_tester/README.md

 # udp_tester

-UDP Tester make in Rust
+UDP Tester, for testing and UD¨P exchange

 Using crates eframe, egui, tokio